YiLimath/YiLimath.github.io/_pages/agent-system/guardrails-safety.md

 Design an explicit escalation path, test adversarial and edge cases, and make blocked actions observable so that safety does not become silent failure.

+## Real-world application

+An agent that can send messages, change records, or execute code needs input, context, action, and output controls.
+Permissions, validation, redaction, sandboxing, and human approval should sit at explicit boundaries around the capability, not only inside a system prompt.

 ## Figure

 ![Guardrails and safety](/images/agent-system/20-guardrails-safety.svg)